 Six, D.L.
 2012.
 Ecological and Evolutionary determinants of bark beetle-fungus symbioses.
 Insects 3: 339-366.

 Addison, A, J.A.
 Powell, D.L.
 Six, M. Moore, B. Bentz.
-2012.
+2013.
 The role of temperature variability in stabilizing the mountain pine beetle-fungus mutualism.
+Journal of Theoretical Biology.

 Dooley, E, and D.L.
 Six.
 Severe white pine blister rust infection in whitebark pine alters mountain pine beetle attack and emergence rate, and size.

 Friedman, M., B. Bentz, and D.L.
 Six.
 Temperature effects on growth and sporulation of mountain pine beetle symbiotic fungi.